Albert Ladenburg: Early life and education

 Ladenburg was a member of the well-known Jewish Ladenburg family in Mannheim.
 He was educated at a Realgymnasium at Mannheim and then, after the age of 15, at the technical school of Karlsruhe, where he studied mathematics and modern languages.
 He then proceeded to the University of Heidelberg where he studied chemistry and physics with Robert Bunsen.
 He also studied physics in Berlin.
 He got his Ph.D. in Heidelberg.

 Academic career

 In 1873, Ladenburg went to Kiel as professor of chemistry and director of the laboratory, remaining there until 1889 when he went to the University of Breslau in the same capacity.
 He was made an honorary member of the Pharmaceutical Society of Great Britain in 1886 and received the Hanbury Medal for original research in chemistry in 1889.
+In 1892 the Manchester Literary and Philosophical Society awarded Ladenburg honorary membership of the Society.

 Ladenburg isolated hyoscine, also known as scopolamine for the first time in 1880.
 In 1900 Ladenburg founded the Chemische Gesellschaft Breslau, which he managed until 1910.
 He was also awarded the prestigious Davy Medal in 1905 "for his researches in organic chemistry, especially in connection with the synthesis of natural alkaloids".

 Ladenburg also addressed the relation of religion and science in a book he published in 1904, where he dealt with the topics of "Science and spiritual life" and Christianity.